dylan-lang/dylan-programming-book/source/pos.rst

 ``<relative-position>``, but we choose to define a superclass of both of them, named ``<position>``.

+.. topic:: Modularity note:

-*Modularity note:* The benefits of defining the ``<position>`` class are
+   The benefits of defining the ``<position>`` class are
    these:

    - The ``<position>`` class creates an explicit relationship between the other position classes, which are related conceptually.
    - We can use the ``<position>`` class as the type of a slot or other object, in cases where either an absolute or relative position is appropriate.

 Abstract classes
 ----------------